 4. Be Transparent

 Your driver applications aren’t just simple tasks for candidates to complete as part of the hiring process.
 They’re also an integral part of the marketing and advertising for your fleet and carrier.
 Keeping this in mind, drivers will expect you to address their concerns about compensation, benefits, company culture, and other important topics.
 In this day and age, any reputation about your carrier has spread far and wide.

 You can expect that your candidates have already heard everything about your company—the good, the bad, and the ugly.

-What you can do to handle this situation is practice 100% transparency.
+What you can do to handle this situation is to practice 100% transparency.
 Perhaps your carrier can’t provide the latest truck models or the strongest benefits, but that is balanced by the company culture, safety record, and spouse policy.
-Be upfront about whatever concerns you think drivers may have and make it easy for interested candidates to contact you with questions.
+Be upfront about whatever concerns you think drivers may have.
+Then, make it easy for interested candidates to contact you with questions.
 If you’re serious about avoiding long-term turnover, your carrier should do what it can to promote transparency.